 We are designing a circuit but have been writing textual VHDL.
 Quartus includes an RTL viewer that displays your design as a schematic.
-Bring this up by selecting Tools-RTL Viewer (Figure 11).
-Note that this is merely informative and not a necessary part of the compilation process.
+Bring this up by selecting Tools $\rightarrow$ Netlist Viewers $\rightarrow$ RTL Viewer (Figure 11).
+Note that this is informative but not necessary for compilation.